BluCloudEngineer/UWA-Workflows-in-GitHub-2023/.github/pull_request_template.md

 *   [ ] I have added working unit tests for my new feature.
 *   [ ] All existing unit tests work.
 *   [ ] I have not committed any secrets.
+*   [ ] I have added all related [GitHub issues](https://github.com/BluCloudEngineer/UWA-Workflows-in-GitHub-2023/issues) to this Pull Request.
 *   [ ] I have completed all steps as part of this checklist.